Sunday, June 14, 2026

 Monday, August 25, 2025

-Oriental Orthodox Saints who Accepted Chalcedon [Updated 31st August, 2025]
+Oriental Orthodox Saints who Accepted Chalcedon [Updated 30th April, 2026]

 Oriental Orthodox Saints who Accepted the Council of Chalcedon

-A Note on the Ancient Sources
+A Note on the Oriental Calendars

-The Ethiopian Synaxarion
+Ethiopian

 The Ethiopian Synaxarium is based on the MSS.
 British Musuem Orient 660 [dated 1654], and 661 [dated 1655] and can be found in Budge's The Book of the Saints

-The Syriac Menologion
+Syriac

-The Syriac Menologion as found in Graffin and Nau, Patrologia Orientalis, Volume 10 uses the following MSS.: Paris Syriac 146 (17th cent), Vatican Syriac 69 (A.D.
-1547), and British Library Add.
+For the Syriac Menologions, I use the ones found Graffin and Nau, Patrologia Orientalis, Volume 10.
+The following MSS. are employed by me: Paris Syriac 146 (17th cent) [MS. A], Vatican Syriac 69 (A.D.
+1547) [MS. B], and British Library Add.
 17232 (10-11th cent).

-The Armenian Synaxarion
+Armenian

 The Armenian Synaxarium is based on Bayan's version found in multiple volumes of Graffin and Nau's Patrologia Orientalis.
 Bayan's text is based on two manuscripts, A & B. Bayan believed that A (Paris Arm.
 180) was that of Ter Israel (hence why his Synaxarion is called the Synaxarion of Ter Israel) but it actually is that of Kirakos and dated to 1269.
 B is the Synaxarion that was printed in Constantinople in 1834, with the text itself coming from a version of the Synaxarion commissioned ca. 1287 by the future Catholicos of Armenia, Grigor VII {Brock, 'Armenian Synaxarion', p.
 393}.